 The causes of love addiction are complex and typically rooted in early life experiences.
 The most prominent factors that contribute to love addiction are childhood neglect or abandonment, rejection, and physical, emotional or sexual abuse.

 As a result of insecure attachments in childhood, love addicts may lack confidence and a sense of self.
 In adolescence or adulthood, they may feel insecure in their bonds with other people and struggle to establish appropriate boundaries.
-Love addicts may become desperate in their efforts to maintain relationships and are sometimes labeled “clingy,” or “needy.”
+Love addicts may become desperate in their efforts to maintain relationships and are sometimes labeled “clingy” or “needy.”
 The pursuit of the perfect love often serves as a coping mechanism that allows the individual to escape into fantasy rather than tolerate a painful reality.

-How Love Addiction is Like Other Addictions
+How Love Addiction Is Like Other Addictions

-Similar to how many drugs effect feel-good neurotransmitters like dopamine, love addiction can also impact the brain’s chemistry.
+Similar to how many drugs affect feel-good neurotransmitters like dopamine, love addiction can also impact the brain’s chemistry.
 Physiological changes may occur in those with love addictions.
 Levels of phenylethylamine (PEA) — a chemical in the brain involved in the euphoria that comes with falling in love — rise with feelings of infatuation, boosting euphoria and excitement.
 Like those addicted to drugs, addicts may become dependent upon the physical and psychological arousal triggered by PEA and other brain chemicals.
 While romance can be a natural and healthy part of relationships, the love addict pursues romance and the “high” of new love without ever developing genuine intimacy and connection.

 Treatment for Love Addiction

-The goals of love addiction treatment include building healthy relationships, setting appropriate boundaries and achieving genuine intimacy.
+The goals of love addiction treatment include building healthy relationships, setting appropriate boundaries, and achieving genuine intimacy.
 Love addicts learn to move beyond an obsession with romance and fantasy and embrace the realities of mature, authentic love.

 In the past decade, experts have begun to recognize love addiction as a distinct and treatable problem.
-As a result, treatment options have expanded and include a blend of residential love addiction treatment centers, outpatient programs, traditional and alternative therapies, and 12-step support groups such as Sex and Love Addicts Anonymous.
+As a result, treatment options have expanded and include a blend of residential love addiction treatment centers, outpatient programs, traditional and alternative therapies and 12-step support groups such as Sex and Love Addicts Anonymous.

 During treatment, love addicts are asked to abstain from romantic or sexual relationships for a specified time period.
 This break allows them to focus on the underlying issues and any co-occurring problems such as drug or alcohol addiction, depression, anxiety and eating disorders.
 Because love addiction often stems from childhood abuse or abandonment, trauma work can be an integral part of the treatment plan.